This is my story about how I soothed my terribly red face in a very unusual way.

 - Avoid extreme temperature changes

 Basically, I was supposed to change my whole life.
-Meanwhile, rosacea was changing mine.
+Meanwhile, this red face was doing its best to do just that.

-One night my husband kindly drove me across town to a woman's house to try samples of her expensive skin care routine that was supposed to help rosacea.
+One night my husband kindly drove me across town to a woman's house to try samples of her expensive skin care routine that was supposed to help soothe irritated skin.
 More money to throw after a problem that wasn't going away.

 And how I was supposed to avoid stress when I felt like I my skin was inflamed all the time?
 Sigh.